Fluffernuttersandwich/Better7D2DbyFNS/README.md

 To remove the Debug and Creative Menus, simply go back into the (F1) console and type those two commands again to disable them.

+11. Interesting information about MO2 for 7D2D:  **It's a self-contained ModList!**

+This means it shouldn't stop you from having a concurrent game of Darkness Falls, Rebirth, and Vanilla.

+I would not use Vortex, or run Mods out of other not-self-contained packs because they will mess with other games.

 ______________________________________________________________________________________________________________________